 Connect your RGB LED strip to the header.
-The power pin (marked with a triangle on the plug) of the LED strip must be connected to Pin 1 (12V) of this header.
+The power pin (marked with a triangle on the plug) of the LED strip must be connected to Pin 1 (12V) of the digital LED strip header.
 Incorrect connection may lead to the damage of the LED strip.